cozis/Noja/docs/01_Expressions.md

 ```
 2 * (1 + 2);
 ```
-The basic values that can be used are integers, floats, booleans and "none".
+The basic values that can be used are integers, floats, booleans and `none`.

 ## Integers, floats and arithmetic operators